• Skip to primary navigation

 • The cooking time has only been calculated for fresh sausages, in this recipe card.

-• Increase the cooking time by 2-3 minutes for thicker sausages, and make sure to check on them halfway through air frying.
+• Increase the cooking time by a few minutes for thicker sausages, and make sure to check on them halfway through air frying.

 • Place a piece of parchment paper, aluminum foil, or a few pieces of bread at the bottom of the basket, to help catch the grease and prevent smoking.